adamk72/consulting_website/blog/work/2024-09-25-learning-haskell-notes.md

 (2^) -- (left section) is equivalent to (^) 2, or more verbosely \x -> 2 ^ x
 (^2) -- (right section) is equivalent to flip (^) 2, or more verbosely \x -> x ^ 2
 ```
-<L t="warn"/> Keep in mind the commutativity of the operator!
+<Lozenge t="warn"/> Keep in mind the commutativity of the operator!

 ### GHCI Commands